DCMLab/standards/docs/source/pipeline/pipeline.rst

      :alt: Repository settings on GitHub
      :scale: 30%

-If you're lucky the repository has been created using the DCML corpus creation pipeline documented here and the metadata is already in a good state already.
+If you're lucky, the repository has been created using the DCML corpus creation pipeline documented here and the metadata is already in a good state.
 However, quite a number of repositories have been created before the inception of this pipeline and have to be brought up to speed.

-This section is currently (August 2023) focusing on roundabout 20 repositories that have a long and pretty wild history (which does not always involve a lot of metadata love, unfortunately) so that this task may involve a considerable amount of detective's work, digging through commit histories to find out the origin of a file, comparing a score with one found on musescore.com to discover its original source, etc. The golden rule is: Everything
+This section is currently (September 2023) focused on roundabout 20 repositories that have a long and pretty wild history (which does not always involve a lot of metadata love, unfortunately) so that this task may involve a considerable amount of detective's work, digging through commit histories to find out the origin of a file, comparing a score with one found on musescore.com to discover its original source, etc. The golden rule is: Everything